cointop-sh/cointop/docs/content/faq.md

   sudo cointop server -p 22
   ```

+## Does using the public SSH instance track me?

+  No, there's no tracking on the public SSH server instance.
+It's running the same code that you see on the public repo.

+## Why does the public SSH server kick me off?

+  The public SSH instance is for demo use or short-term usage and will disconnect users after an idle timeout to allow other users to try it out.

 ## Why doesn't the version number work when I install with `go get`?

   The version number is read from the git tag during the build process but this requires the `GO111MODULE` environment variable to be set in order for Go to read the build information: